 With the equipment mentioned above, prospective Rio Grande anglers are well prepared for almost all conditions.
 Bear in mind that being as effective as possible and catching as many fish and possible is not everybody’s aim; many Rio Grande regulars choose to fish this river because they get to fish whatever they like.
 From cane spey rods to vintage fibreglass single-handers, the Kau Tapen and Villa Maria guides have seen every imaginable fly-fishing kit.
 Fish confidently with what you feel most comfortable with, and don’t be afraid to experiment.

-If you wish to discuss the topics of this blog with our team, you can contact our freshwater fly fishing expert, Peter Collingsworth, on 01603 407596 or firstname.lastname@example.org.
+If you wish to discuss the topics of this blog with our team, you can contact our freshwater fly fishing expert, Peter Collingsworth, on 01603 407596 or email@example.com.
 He is also more than happy to assist you with any other questions relating to our freshwater fly fishing tours from around the world.
+If you would like to take the time to have a closer look at all of our freshwater fly fishing tours, you can do so here.